bobbycomet/Conky-Studio/README.md

-## Conky Studio a visual system designer for desktop HUDs
+## Conky Studio: a visual system designer for desktop HUDs without the pain

 <div align="center">